 - Half of everything obtained or owned throughout a marriage, and;

-Who Inherits When There Is No Will In California: No Close Relatives
+Who Inherits When There Is No Will, Close Relatives

 Why Would I Need a Will?